ayatokura/ai-openscale/wos-risk-config-ovr-wos-only.md

 #### Step 3: Add the sample beta notebook to the project

 As part of your closed beta information package, you were given access to a Watson Studio notebook.
-You’ll use it to set up your connection between Watson OpenScale and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in Watson OpenScale.
+You’ll use it to set up your connection between Watson OpenScale and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in Watson OpenScal5.

 1. From the project page, click the Add to project button.
 2. Click the Notebook tile.